Why We're Here

 - TA & recognition of identities

-- Cultural appropriation & decolonisation in yoga, pilates and other movement/wellness spaces
+- Cultural appropriation & decolonisation in movement and wellness spaces

 - Intersectionality & its significance within the wellness and movement community